Saimaa ringed seal

 One of the most endangered seals in the world

-With only about 410 individuals now in the wild, the Saimaa ringed seal is one of the most endangered seals in the world.
-Due to our campaigning for fishing regulations, springtime deaths of ringed seal pups from entanglement in fishing tackle have decreased.
-We advise and guide people in many ways: visit schools, public events and summer happenings in the Lake Saimaa district to provide information about the ringed seal and its conservation.
+With only about 420–430 individuals now in the wild, the Saimaa ringed seal is one of the most endangered seals in the world.
+Partly due to our campaigning for fishing regulations, springtime deaths of ringed seal pups from entanglement in fishing nets have decreased.
+We advise and guide people in many ways: visit schools and organize public events and summer happenings in the Lake Saimaa district to provide information about the ringed seal and its conservation.

 About the Saimaa ringed seal (Pusa hispida saimensis)

-- The ringed seals live in small subpopulations, and although they tend to set their homes in the same areas from year to year, the younger ones often wander off to further territories.
+- Mature seals tend to nest in the same areas from year to year, but the younger ones often wander off to further territories.

-- The ringed seal has adapted to aquatic life, spending around 60-80% of its lifetime underwater.
-While the dive can last up to 20 minutes, it more usually does for only 3-8 minutes.
+- The Saimaa ringed seal has adapted to aquatic life, spending around 60-80% of its lifetime underwater.
+While the dive can last up to 20 minutes, it more usually lasts for only 3-8 minutes at a time.

 - Whisker-sensing is the most important of the ringed seal’s senses, allowing it to navigate and prey in the dim waters of Saimaa.

 - The Saimaa ringed seal feeds on small fish such as vendace, smelt, roach and perch.
 On average, a seal eats 1 000 kg (2.204 lb) of fish in a year.

 - Humans, and especially net fishing, are the greatest threat to the Saimaa ringed seal.

 Humans pose the greatest threat for the ringed seal, and although the species has been protected for the past half-century, it has more recently been classified as being endangered.